dappforce/subsocial-docs/docs/sdk/quick-start/Transactions.md

     tags: ['subsocial']
   })

-  /* Creating transaction for createSpace method. createSpace(
+  /* Creating a transaction for the createSpace method. createSpace(
     parentId: optional,
     handleId: optional,